 The morning was embraced with coffee and the men fuelled themselves with a healthy breakfast.
 The Dudes gathered by the lake’s edge to participate in a smudge conducted by Elder Sandy Lambert.
 The morning ceremony provided a positive frame of mind for the Visioning Circle conducted by Frank Cohn.
 All gathered in a circle to discuss questions like: What does Dude's club look like to you?
 What are the Dudes Club’s next steps?
 The facilitation explored these questions and more as a large group and as three smaller groups.
 The circle concluded with a team building activity.

 Before the closing circle, some Dudes went on the lake for a final canoe, and some took advantage of some much-needed time to debrief through one-on-one or group conversation.
 Before lunch Paul Gross summarized the retreat during a closing circle.
-The circle gave the men an opportunity to reflect on what occurred and the possibilities to come.
-It was an emotional time for some, as past Dudes were fondly remembered.
+The circle gave the men an opportunity to reflect on what occurred, the possibilities to come and to thank partners, such as ST. PAULS FOUNDATION, who made the weekend possible.
+It was also an emotional time for some, as past Dudes were fondly remembered.

 A final meal was spent together before the trip home.
 A smudge preceded the men piling into vehicles for the drive home.
 The weather turned from blue skies to rain.
 It seemed a fitting transition as the men started to say their goodbyes and parted ways to head home.